 That's not a phrase we use a lot, but it is true.
 In fact, it's not uncommon for CMMS projects to fail.
-That means you need a CMMS provider that's committed to your long-term success.
+That means you need a CMMS provider that's committed to your long-term success and knows a lot about successful CMMS implementations.
 First, you want to make sure they have a solid onboarding process with dedicated instructors and a variety of resources, including recorded videos and live online lessons.
 Then check out their ongoing support systems.

-CMMS software (also known as facility management software can deliver a lot of benefits.
-Some of them apply to all industries, while others are more industry specific.
+CMMS software can deliver a lot of benefits.
+Some of them apply to all industries, while others are more industry-specific.
 To get a fuller picture of the types of benefits you can expect, you need to reach out and start talking with CMMS providers.
 Once they know more about your organization and the challenges you're currently facing, they can give you a more tailored list of benefits and explain how they can work with you to make sure you see them.

 But what if your next step is convincing the boss your department needs a CMMS?
 Send them the following section, a concise summary written right for them.